MohammedHamza0/Sentiment-Analysis-API/README.md

 ## Troubleshooting

-1. **Backend Connection Issues**:
+1. **Import Issues**:
-   - Ensure no other process is using port `8000`.
-   - Manually start the backend using:
+   - If you encounter import errors, make sure you've installed the package in development mode:
      ```bash
-     uvicorn backend:app --host 127.0.0.1 --port 8000 --reload
+     pip install -e .
      ```

-2. **Dependencies**:
+2. **Backend Connection Issues**:
-   - Ensure all dependencies are installed using:
-     ```bash
-     pip install -r requirements.txt
-     ```
+   - The frontend will automatically start the backend
+   - Default backend runs on `http://127.0.0.1:5000`
+   - Check if the port is already in use

 3. **API Key**:
+   - Ensure you've created a `.env` file with your API key
-   - Ensure you provide a valid API key in the frontend sidebar.
+   - Make sure to enter the same API key in the frontend sidebar

 ## License
 This project is licensed under the terms specified in the `LICENSE` file.